 This reliance on the ideology of technocratic consciousness creates, Habermas argues, new dilemmas of political legitionation.
 For Habermas, capitalist societies can be divided into three basic subsystems.
 They are as follows:

-• The economic
+- The economic

-The cultural
+- The politico-administrative

-- The politico-administrative - Self-Instructional 106 Material
+- The cultural

 From this division of societies into these subsystem, Habermas then posits four points of crisis, such as follows: